solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         table_reserved_space_GB desc
     ```

-    Analyze the results:

     ![Detailed table space usage](./media/lab4_table_space.png)

-    Notice the significant difference between the space used by `CLUSTERED COLUMNSTORE` and `HEAP` or `CLUSTERED` tables.
+Upon further analysis of this query, we can observe the significant difference between the space used by `CLUSTERED COLUMNSTORE` and `HEAP` or `CLUSTERED` tables.
 This provides a clear indication on the significant advantages columnstore indexes have.

-    Also notice the slight increase of storage space for ordered CCI table (`Sale_Hash_Ordered`).
+You can also observe the slight increase of storage space for the ordered CCI table (`Sale_Hash_Ordered`).

 ## 3.7.
 Monitor column store storage

-Understand column store storage details

-Create view for column store row group stats

-1. Run the following query to create the `vColumnStoreRowGroupStats`:
+We can create another view, `vColumnStoreRowGroupStats`, to analyze column store row group statistics.
+This view was created with the following definition.

     ```sql
     create view [wwi_perf].[vColumnStoreRowGroupStats]